 - Compact tumble dryers take up less space, but still produce heat that can optionally be vented outside.

 - Spin dryers are recommended if you don’t want to deal with the heat from a tumble dryer, and don’t mind hanging clothes to dry.
+These are usually paired with a portable washing machine.

 - “Compact” and “Portable” are subjective terms, but most manufacturers refer to tumble dryers with a capacity smaller than 5.0 cubic feet as compact.
-For portability, consider staying under 3.0 cubic feet.

 These compact tumble dryers are meant to be installed in a more permanent location than the portable options above, and they all only need 110-120V power.
 This is great for studio apartments or if your housing just doesn’t have room or power capabilities for a full-size 220V clothes dryer.
 Also, consider these if you need more drying capabilities.